 Look out for this popular wine: magma.

 Minho Province produces green wine, which is unique to Portugal and popular for its slight fizziness.
 The name translates as “young wine”, as they are released a mere six months after the harvest.
-A typical dish to drink it with is arroz de tamboril (monkfish rice), often served as a prato do dia (dish of the day) for lunch across the coast; the citrus notes and subtle touch of honey do not overpower or overshadow the fish.
+A typical dish to drink this is arroz de tamboril (monkfish rice), often served as a prato do dia (dish of the day) for lunch across the coast.
+The citrus notes and subtle touch of honey do not overpower the meaty fish.